-FAQs for Portland & Multnomah County occupancy taxes on hotels, vacation rentals & B&B room rentals
+FAQs for Portland & Multnomah County occupancy taxes on hotels/motels and short term rentals

 Program Contact: Stephen Bouffard